mesonepigreco/AtomicSymmetries.jl/docs/src/fourier_symmetries.md

 v_k(\vec R) = \frac{1}{\sqrt{N_q}} \sum_{R} e^{i 2\pi \vec R\cdot \vec q} \tilde v_k(\vec q)
 ``

 Note the sign of the Fourier and the normalization prefactor.
+This convention allows for correctly transforming the matrices, however, it introduces a size inconsistency on the vectors.
+If we have a periodic vector in the cell, its ``q`` fourier transformed counterpart will be ``\sqrt {N_q}`` times the value in the primitive cell.
+So be carefull when extracting ``\Gamma`` point data from periodic vectors.

 With this convention, we recover the standard rule for the matrices.

 ``
 \displaystyle